Satwik-uppada/Data-Analysis-Capstone-Project/README.md

 - Detected outliers and influential points.
 - Calculated summary statistics to describe the central tendency and dispersion of the data.
 - Created visualizations to communicate findings and generate insights.

+### Hypothesis Testing and Central Limit Theorem

+- Utilized hypothesis testing techniques such as ANOVA and t-tests to compare means and assess statistical significance in sales and pricing data.
+- Applied the central limit theorem to analyze the distribution of sample means and assess the normality of key metrics.

 ## Insights